Jeļena Ostapenko: 2024: Doubles: US Open title, world No. 6

-2025: Qatar final, two doubles titles
+2025: Second Qatar final, World No. 3 in doubles

 Partnering Hsieh Su-wei, Ostapenko reached the doubles final at the Australian Open, losing to top seeds Kateřina Siniaková and Taylor Townsend in three sets.
 At the start of the Middle Eastern swing, she lifted the title in Abu Dhabi with first-time partner Ellen Perez.
 At the Qatar Ladies Open, she reached the quarterfinals, recording her first top 10 win of 2025 and 12th career top 5 win, with an upset over fourth seed Jasmine Paolini.
 Ostapenko proceeded to defeat three-time champion and world No. 2, Iga Świątek, in the semifinal, but lost the final to Amanda Anisimova in straight sets.

 Partnering Erin Routliffe, she won the doubles title at the Charleston Open in April, defeating Caroline Dolehide and Desirae Krawczyk in the final.
 Also in April, she won the Stuttgart Open in straight sets against first seed Aryna Sabalenka, after defeating Ekaterina Alexandrova in the semifinals and beating Iga Świątek for the sixth time in a row in the quarterfinals.
 Partnering Hsieh Su-wei, she reached the doubles final at Wimbledon, losing to Veronika Kudermetova and Elise Mertens in three sets.

-At the 2025 U.S. Open, after losing a second round match to Taylor Townsend, Ostapenko felt "disrespected" because Townsend had not apologized for a dead net cord during play.
+At the US Open, after losing her second round match to Taylor Townsend, Ostapenko felt "disrespected" because Townsend had not apologised for a dead net cord during play.
 A heated exchange ensued when the match concluded, with Ostapenko saying her opponent had “no class” and “no education.”
+Ostapenko later apologised for her remarks in a statement released on social media.

+Alongside Hsieh Su-wei, she qualified for the WTA Finals, losing to Timea Babos and Luisa Stefani in the semifinals.

+2026: Wimbledon mixed doubles title

+Ostapenko began her 2026 season at the Brisbane International, where she teamed up with Hsieh Su-wei to win the doubles title, defeating Cristina Bucșa and Ellen Perez in the final.

+In February she reached the semifinals at the Qatar Ladies Open, at which point her run was halted by 10th seed Victoria Mboko.

+At the Linz Open in April, Ostapenko defeated Alexandra Eala in the second round to reach the quarterfinals, where she was defeated by Elena-Gabriela Ruse.
+The following week at the Stuttgart Grand Prix, she partnered with Zhang Shuai to make it through to the doubles final, which they lost to Nicole Melichar-Martinez and Liudmila Samsonova in straight sets.

+Ostapenko reached the quarterfinals at the Italian Open with a run which included wins over Zheng Qinwen and 22nd seed Anna Kalinskaya.
+She lost to 26th seed Sorana Cirstea in the last eight.
+Seeded third at the Eastbourne Open, Ostapenko reached the semifinals where she faced Tatjana Maria but retired after feeling unwell during a rain delay having lost the first set.

+Teaming up with Marcelo Arévalo, she won the mixed doubles title at Wimbledon, defeating Marc Polmans and Storm Hunter in the final.